vmikk/phylonext_manual/docs/troubleshooting.md

     Common issues and solutions users might run into while using PhyloNext.
 ---

+# Troubleshooting

 Common issues and solutions users might run into while using PhyloNext.

 !!! bug "Don't see your error/bug?
 Post an issue on GitHub"
     If you've encountered an error or bug not seen here, please post an issue at [PhyloNext GitHub Issues](https://github.com/vmikk/PhyloNext/issues).
 This will help greatly to track down the error and fix it!

-# Pipeline errors
+## Pipeline errors

-## Resume the workflow
+### Resume the workflow

 !!! failure "Pipeline was interrupted"
     Any accidental failure - e.g., you closed the terminal, rebooted your computer, or the task was killed by a scheduler on HPC.

 If the pipeline is interrupted, it can be resumed without having to start from scratch.
 Add the `-resume` flag to your command, and Nextflow will start the workflow from the last successfully executed process, retrieving all previous results from the cache.

-## The number of available CPUs
+### The number of available CPUs

 !!! failure "Number of CPUs required"
     `Process requirement exceeds available CPUs -- req: 10; avail: 8`